 Students often find themselves in situations where they need assistance in resolving a concern and the Dean of Students office is happy to assist.
-The following are some frequently asked questions which may be helpful.
+The following are some topics that cover frequently asked questions which may be helpful.

 If you do not know who your advisor is or are having trouble getting in contact with your advisor, go to My Advisor, which allows you to enter your OHIO ID and password and directly access your advisor information.
 If you continue to have difficulty locating your advisor, you should contact your college dean’s office.

-If you need help exploring your career goals and determining a major, Career Services (740-593-2909; located in 533 Baker University Center) helps students explore majors and careers as well as providing outreach programs in residence halls and classes.
+If you need help exploring your career goals and determining a major, the Career & Leadership Development Center – (740)593-2909, located in 533 Baker University Center – helps students explore majors and careers as well as providing outreach programs in residence halls and classes.
 This office can also assist students in identifying summer jobs and internships.

 If you have an issue relating to being a commuter student the staff with Commuter Student Services at the office of University College, 140 Chubb Hall (740) 593-1935 are ready to help you.

 The instructor assigned to the class has full responsibility for grading.
 Grades for a course cannot be changed by any other mechanism other than the grade appeal process outlined in the faculty handbook.
 The burden of proof for a grade change is on the student, except in those cases involving charges of academic dishonesty.
 Tips from the Ombuds Office regards to the appeal procedure can be found here.